StarRocks/starrocks/docs/table_design/table_types/primary_key_table.md

 - Since version 2.4.0, you can create asynchronous materialized views based on Primary Key tables.

-- The Primary Key model does not support materialized views.
+- The Primary Key table does not support materialized views.

 - You cannot use the ALTER TABLE statement to change the data types of the primary key columns and reorder metric columns.
-For the syntax and examples of using the ALTER TABLE statement, see [ALTER TABLE](../sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).
+For the syntax and examples of using the ALTER TABLE statement, see [ALTER TABLE](../../sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).

 ## What to do next

-You can run a  stream load, broker load, or routine load job to perform insert, update, or delete operations on all or individual columns of a table that uses the Primary Key model.
-For more information, see [Overview of data loading](../loading/Loading_intro.md).
+You can run a  stream load, broker load, or routine load job to perform insert, update, or delete operations on all or individual columns of a table that uses the Primary Key table.
+For more information, see [Overview of data loading](../../loading/Loading_intro.md).